Law clerk: Hong Kong

 In Hong Kong, law clerks are known as judicial assistants.
 Since 2009, the Court of Final Appeal has been offering full-time, one-year fixed-term appointments to junior lawyers who graduated from highly ranked law schools.
 This program was initiated under the auspices of former Chief Justice Geoffrey Ma.

 The selection process for the position of judicial assistant is highly competitive.
 Applicants are typically required to have strong academic backgrounds, possessing first-class LLB or LLM degrees from reputable universities, as well as prior experience in international law firms or reputable chambers.
 They are expected to be in the top 5% of their graduating class or hold degrees from Oxbridge.
-Hundreds of applicants vie for just six or fewer open positions, making it a highly sought-after opportunity.
+Hundreds of applicants vie for just six or fewer open positions.

 Working as a judicial assistant is considered to be a unique and prestigious opportunity for junior solicitors or barristers, and is viewed as a stepping stone to a successful career in law.
 Upon completing the position, judicial assistants typically return to private practice, working as solicitors in Magic Circle firms or barristers in top chambers.
-While traditionally the position of judicial assistant in Hong Kong was regarded solely as a gateway to a career at the bar, recently there has been a growing trend of law firms hiring individuals who have completed their tenure as judicial assistants, due to their high calibre and valuable experiences in court proceedings.
+While traditionally the position of judicial assistant in Hong Kong was regarded solely as a gateway to a career at the bar, recently there has been a growing trend of law firms hiring individuals who have completed their tenure as judicial assistants, due to their valuable experiences in court proceedings.

 The primary responsibilities of judicial assistants are to provide support and assistance to judges in the Court of Final Appeal.
 Their main role is to help judges research points of law, analyze appeals and leave applications, and draft memoranda on legal points.
 They also undertake a range of other tasks, such as preparing press summaries and fact summaries of appeals, as well as notes for judges’ external speaking engagements and participation in legal conferences.
 Additionally, judicial assistants assist in the preparation of specimen directions, case bulletins, and publications related to judicial education.